 The Tree of Life

 The German biologist Ernst Haeckel (1834 - 1919) was a noted scientific illustrator and the first great popularizer of Darwin's Theory of Evolution.
-This Tree of Life from his "General morphology of organisms ... by the descent theory reformed by Charles Darwin" (1866) traced the origin of all life to Moneren, and shows the shared ancestry of Humans among the Great Apes.
-Note the position of Menschen ("Humans") at the very top of the tree, among the Affen ("apes").
+This Tree of Life from his "General Morphology of Organisms ... by the Descent Theory Reformed by Charles Darwin" (1866) traced the origin of all life to the Moneren at bottom, thence ascending to the Menschen ("Humans") at the very top of the tree, among the Affen ("Apes").
 This arrangement of living forms reflects a judgement that those at the bottom are "primitive" and those at the top are "advanced."
 It also suggests that evolution is linear, proceeding up the main trunk to humans as the highest form of life.

 Tree of Life